valory-xyz/docs/docs/protocol/life_cycle_of_a_service.md

 Congratulations!
 Your service is now in the _Deployed_ state!

-This is the default operational state of an active service.
+The service is in its default operational state.
 Agent operators can turn on their agent instances at this point.

 **Available actions:**